mtennekes/wage_stat/README.md

-# wage_stat
+# A demo production pipeline in R

-Demo for ESTP R course
+We use the Wage dataset to produce official statistics